On the non-critical exceptional zeros of Katz $p$-adic $L$-functions for CM fields: Rubin--Stark elements and Conjecture of Mazur--Rubin--Sano

 \section{Rubin--Stark elements and Conjecture of Mazur--Rubin--Sano}

-In this section, we first recall the definition of the $(p,\chi)$-part of the Rubin--Stark element for our fixed prime $p$ and character $\chi$ and recall the Rubin--Stark conjecture.
-Secondly, we recall a certain special case of a conjecture of Mazur--Rubin--Sano, which was independently formulated in~\cite{MRselmer} and~\cite{sano}.
+In this section, we first recall (in Section~\ref{subsec_RS_elements_and_conj}) the definition of the $(p,\chi)$-part of the Rubin--Stark element for our fixed prime $p$ and character $\chi$ and recall the Rubin--Stark conjecture.
+In Section~\ref{subsec_conj_MRS_02_02_2022}, we then recall a certain special case of a conjecture of Mazur--Rubin--Sano that was formulated in~\cite{MRselmer,sano}.